Tanujarora100/Devops-Interview-Notes/Devops-Notes/Linux/Sysadmin/Runlevels.md

 ```

 ### Setting the Default Runlevel
 The default runlevel is specified in the `/etc/inittab` file for systems using SysVinit.
-For example:

 ```plaintext
 id:5:initdefault: